 Students applying to the stand-alone two-year program must additionally:

 - Demonstrate completion of a bachelor’s degree with an official transcript from the awarding institution; and

-- Complete all program prerequisites prior to the start of the program.
+- Complete all program prerequisites with a C or better prior to the start of the program.

 Admission and Notification of Admission

 The Athletic Training Program Selection Committee, made up of faculty and staff members, licensed health care professionals, and those who serve as Clinical Preceptors for the program, selects admitted students.
 The MSAT program can accept a maximum of 20 students annually.
 Admission requirements including overall GPA, prerequisite GPA, interview scores, writing scores (from personal statement), and recommendations.